Vermont is Very Much Open

 Visitors to Lajoie Stables park at the front gate and climb a short hill to the weathered gray barn, where the front porch is decorated with horse tack and antique snowshoes.
 Guests are greeted by a pair of donkeys — they keep foxes, raccoons and coyotes at bay — and a canine crew of three dachshunds, a greyhound and a Korean Jindo.
 Once the pups have sized up new arrivals, it's Amanda Lajoie-Schwartz's turn.

 Lajoie-Schwartz and her sister, Krystina Hedger, own and operate Lajoie Stables.
-Their father started the business in Georgia, Vt., in 1988 before buying the current property, a former Christmas tree farm, 20 years ago.
-All of the lumber used to build the barn and other outbuildings was cut on the property.
+Their father started the business in Georgia, Vt., in 1988 before buying the current property, a former Christmas tree farm, more than 20 years ago.
+All the lumber used to build the barn and other outbuildings was cut on the property.

 The sisters have settled into a comfortable division of labor: Hedger runs the tractor, wields the chain saw and drives the sleigh teams; Lajoie-Schwartz meets and greets their guests and determines which of their 50 horses is best suited to each rider.